jamescowens/Boxel-Demo/README.md

 gulp serve:dist
 ```

-A web browser should open up and look like this:
+A web browser should open up with a login page.

 But how do we login?
 We are going to need [docker-machine](https://github.com/docker/machine) to do this and a Docker host.